 Because Zach didn’t have to worry about their inspection or repair, it made his enjoyment of the lamps that much higher.
 About 24 blocks into his nightly stroll, the lights over the bridge also meant he was nearly home.
 They welcomed him from the station in Minneapolis, where he spent most of his time, to the streets that led to a modest studio apartment in Saint Paul.
 Tonight, he was particularly eager to be transported to a simpler time, by moseying across the bridge under those street-lit lanterns.

-He finally reached the Marshall Avenue Bridge, only to find out the streetlamps were still out on the northern side of the bridge.
+He finally reached the Lake Street Bridge, only to find out the streetlamps were still out on the northern side of the bridge.

 Eager to walk under the lantern-like glow, he crossed the street to the southern side, and started crossing the bridge there, where the lamps were lit.
 He looked up in gratitude at the first set of streetlamps, two of those gothic-caged lanterns sharing the same pole.
 Mentally, he basked in the warmth of the light and looked ahead, to take in that satisfying sight of the lamps lining up over the arched bridge.

 “What was that?”
 There was no one to hear him, at least not that he’d seen, but this night just wouldn’t quit.
 Zach turned a full circle, peering closely at his surroundings in every direction.
 “Imagining things.
 I’ve got to stop working nights.”

 Zach looked ahead, where the bridge had become a little bit darker.
 One of the streetlamps had burnt out.
 Before his eyes, the second lamp in the set burned out.
 This time, without a sound.

 “Weird,” he said.
 He kept walking forward, even though he thought he heard something flutter near the bridge railing.
 He turned to look down the bike path, but there was no one there.